What about stewardship? (31/3/11)

 Nowhere in the bible is giving to a church organization EVER equated to giving to God.

-Note…Jesus did not tell the rich you ruler to give to His ministry….He said ‘give to the poor!’
+Note…Jesus did not tell the rich young ruler to give to His ministry….He said ‘give to the poor!’

 Rom 11:34-35